Cmrboy26/Cmrboy26/README.md

 ## What am I up to?

+- Preparing to teach a Java coding class to get people interested in programming and robotics
+- Working on a tower defense game with unique game elements

+## Past Activities, Achievements, and Projects

-- I'm programming a robot for the FTC CenterStage challenge.
+- Programmer during the FTC CenterStage competition (state qualifier, first year team)
-- I'm working on staying up-to-date with school.
+- 4.0 highschool unweighted GPA (5 total AP classes)

 ## GitHub Stats